SI DAL01120.200 Trust Property

 A. Background

 Trusts involving SSI applicants/recipients/deemors must be reviewed to determine if they are countable resources.
 In reviewing a trust, several factors must be evaluated, including the identity of the grantor and the beneficiary.
 Also a determination of whether the trust is revocable according to the terms of the agreement and State law must be made.
-In general, the trust is not a resource to a trust beneficiary unless he/she can revoke the trust and access the principal.
+In general, the trust is not a resource to a trust beneficiary unless the beneficiary can revoke the trust and access the principal.
 In Arkansas, New Mexico, Oklahoma, and Texas, the trust principal is revocable, regardless of the terms of the agreement, if the grantor of the trust is also the sole beneficiary.
 If there is more than one beneficiary, the trust is not a revocable grantor trust.

 B. Reviewing the Trust Document